Suggested links

 • Over-the-counter painkillers such as Tylenol (acetaminophen) and Advil (ibuprofen)

-The main risks of detox are a result of attempting to quit completely on your own without any medical support or advice.
+The principal dangers of detox are the result of attempting to quit entirely on your own without any medical support or advice.

 Additionally, as mentioned above, cravings usually intensify during the detox process.